Installation guide

 Keeping modules up to date

-When nginx releases a new stable version, rebuilt modules are typically available within 24 hours.
-The packages include ABI version constraints so apt won't let you install a module built for nginx 1.26 on nginx 1.28.
-It'll prompt you to upgrade both.
+When nginx drops a new stable version, rebuilt modules are usually up within 24 hours.
+The packages have ABI version constraints baked in, so apt won't let you run a module built for nginx 1.26 on nginx 1.28.
+It'll tell you to upgrade both at once.

 Update